MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-tutorial-prebuilt-intents-and-entities.md

 ms.author: v-geberr
 ---

-# Use prebuilt intents and entities to extract complex data
+# Use prebuilt intents and entities to handle common intents and data
 Add prebuilt intents and entities to the Human Resources quickstart app.
 Adding prebuilt intents includes utterances and covers common actions your client application uses.
 Adding Prebuilt entities is a quick way to extract common data types such as numbers and dates.

 In this tutorial, you learn how to: